AleksandrVinnik/Art-Institute-of-Chicago/README.md

 - Image identifiers (`imageId`) for IIIF image service

 #### Image Retrieval
-For each artwork with a valid `imageId`, the app constructs an IIIF-compliant URL and requests the high-resolution image from the IIIF Image API.
+For each artwork with a valid `imageId`, the app constructs an IIIF-compliant URL and requests the image from the IIIF Image API.

 #### Image Delivery
-The IIIF service responds with optimized image data, using IIIF's protocol for efficient delivery and dynamic sizing.
+The IIIF service responds with optimized image data, using IIIF's protocol for efficient delivery.

 #### Content Rendering
 The app combines metadata and images to render: